gregpalmr/alluxio-trino-edge-cache/README.md

 WHERE acctbal > 1000.00 AND acctbal < 7500.00;
 ```

 At 11:53:30, the second Trino query was run.
-Because it was accessing most of the same data that the first query retrieved, it saw a cache hit rate of approximately 75% as shown in the "Cache Hit Rate" panel and the "Data Read from Cache" panel.
+Because it accessed most of the same data that the first query retrieved, it saw a cache hit rate of approximately 75% as shown in the "Cache Hit Rate" panel and the "Data Read from Cache" panel.
 However, because some of the query results were not already in the cache, Alluxio Edge also read some data from the MinIO under store as shown in the "Data Read from UFS" panel and the "Cache Space Used" panel.

 Here is a copy of the second query statement: